mathias-goebel/mathias-goebel.github.io/2019-10-net/slides.md

 prepared with data from the “<a href="https://fontane-nb.dariah.eu">Genetic-critical and annotated edition of Theodor Fontane’s notebooks</a>” and <a href="https://dracor.org">DraCor.org</a>

-^Note: If we have time at the end I like to show you another example preparing networks from dramatic texts
+^Note: A single example i collected form a project on preparing networks based on dramatic texts, DraCor.org.

 --